We all need to know how to deal with road rage because it happens on the road every day. You may be the victim if you aren’t the one causing it.

 5. Always Assume There’s Another Person in the Car with You

-When you have someone else on board, you’ll always be a different driver.
+You’ll always be a different driver when you have someone on board.
 Thus, always act as if there’s someone else there with you.
 It’ll help you control your feelings.

 6. Pull Over